ajierestus/os212/tips.md

 We mainly use command prompt when doing our assignment.
 Being familiar with it is a must.

 ### 4. Always check SCELE & Discord
 Always check your SCELE & Discord everyday (More recommended to check it twice a day or more) to see new announcement and maybe some help if you get any difficulty

+### 5. Help your friend
+Try to help your friend.
+Maybe you can find any detail that you have been missing when you help them.